RxSwiftCommunity/RxBinding/README.md

 viewModel.text ~> label.rx.text
 ```

-If anyone has good idea, please contact me here https://github.com/RxSwiftCommunity/RxBinding/issues/1 or create a PR.
+If anyone has a good idea about this, please contact me here https://github.com/RxSwiftCommunity/RxBinding/issues/1 or create a PR.
 Thanks.

 ## Example